zekaryas1/notes/docs/intro.md

 # How to Become an Expert

 - Find a topic to master
-    - ex: Problem solving(Algo & DS), Cooking, Chess…
+    - ex: Problem-solving(Algo & DS), Cooking, Chess…
 - Regular Practice
     - Find a good resource, this can be (teacher, book, website)
         - ex: Use `Leetcode`, YouTube, competition…